Using EstateExec Tables

 8. Print or Export — You can export PDF files (for printing) or CSV files (for Excel, etc.).

-9. Hide Columns — Click a column name in the menu to hide it; click it again to show it.
+9. Hide Columns — Click a column name in the table menu to hide it; click it again to show it.